MUNROS Policy Conference:

 New and Extended Roles for Health Care Professionals: Practice, Outcomes, and Costs

-The MUNROS Policy Conference explores the impact on practice, outcomes and costs of the wider use of new health care professionals and extended roles for established health care professionals.
+The MUNROS Policy Conference explored the impact on practice, outcomes and costs of the wider use of new health care professionals and extended roles for established health care professionals.

-The conference, in Edinburgh on February 6th 2017, will showcase the findings of the EU MUNROS project and explore their implications for policy.
+The conference, in Edinburgh on February 6th 2017, showcased the findings of the EU MUNROS project and explored implications for policy.

-Interactive sessions will enable delegates to explore in detail the issues of:
+Interactive sessions enabled delegates to explore in detail the issues of:

 Substitution: when does it occur and what drives it?